-getary expenditure, are necessary in other specific and clearly defined cases, especially where market and price policy measures together with the socio-structural and regional policies do not enable satisfactory results to be obtained within a reasonable time.
-For the moment all efforts must-as a matter of priority-be concentrated on the introduction, throughout the Community, of the socio-structural measures decided in 1972 and in 1974 or still to be adopted.
+It may be that the Commission will at some later date conclude that direct subsidies of a temporary nature, within the limits of reasonable budgetary expenditure, are necessary in other specific and clearly defined cases, especially where market and price policy measures together with the socio-structural and regional policies do not enable satisfactory results to be obtained within a reasonable time.
+For the moment all efforts must - as a matter of priority - be concentrated on the introduction, throughout the Community, of the socio-structural measures decided in 1972 (Directives 72/159/EEC, 72/160/EEC and 72/161/EEC) and in 1974 (Directive on hill-farming and farming in certain other lessfavoured areas) or still to be adopted (proposal for a directive on special assistance for young farmers established for less than five years and carrying out a development plan).
+CHAPTER III: PROBLEMS CONCERNING THE UNITY OF THE MARKET